tao-bian-nyu/tao-bian-nyu.github.io/_includes/publications.md

 13. **T. Bian**, Y.-W. Wang, and J.-W. Xiao, "Robust stability criteria for neural Cohen-Grossberg networks with both time-varying delay and parametric uncertainties," in *Proceedings of the 2nd International Conference on Intelligent Control and Information Processing (ICICIP)*, vol. 2, pp. 579--584, July 2011.

 14. **T. Bian** and Y.-W. Wang, "Average consensus of multi-agent systems under logarithm quantized communications," in *Proceedings of the 12th International Conference on Control Automation Robotics Vision (ICARCV)*, pp. 418--423, Dec 2012.

+### Dissertation

+**T. Bian**, *Biologically inspired adaptive optimal control and learning*.
+PhD thesis, New York University, Tandon School of Engineering, Department of Electrical and Computer Engineering, Brooklyn, NY, May 2017.